MakersSource/Voron-Mods/Printer Mods/Ender Switchwire/README.md

 To do this I made a few changes and have shared the STL files for those customizations here.

 The first simple modifications I made were to the upper idlers.
 I also had to make some thinner XY Tensioners as I found the originals were too wide and would not fit.
 ![custom upper idlers](Images/5.jpg)

 The rest of the modifications were pretty sustatial.
 First, I wanted to extend the deck to be close to the same length as the real Switchwire and allow me to attach a display in the same way.
+I go through the install in this live stream: https://www.youtube.com/watch?v=oB8BYyM82n4&t=2573s.

 To accomplish this I replaced the existing extensions with a set of longer extensions.
+This modification does away with the requirement for 8 M5x60 SHCS bolts.
+Instead you will need
+  - 16 M5x20 SHCS or BHCS bolts
+  - 8 M5x20 SHCS bolts
+  - 2 M5x16mm bolts
+  - 18 M5 nuts

 ![extended deck parts](Images/6.png)

 ![assembled deck extension](Images/3.jpg)

-Finally I updated the layout of the electronics bay to make eveything a little more accessable.
-This required a new mount for theww Raspberry Pi and longer 4040 poweer supply mounts.
+Finally, I updated the layout of the electronics bay to make eveything a little more accessable.
+This required a new mount for theww Raspberry Pi and longer 4040 poweer supply mounts and I moved the plug form the middle to the side.
 ![electronics bay layout](Images/2.jpg)